ScottLogic/Technology-Carbon-Standard/pages/categories/downstream.md

 This considers the emissions generated from the electricity consumption of devices such as desktops, laptops, tablets, and mobile phones that utilise the products or services provided by the organisation.

-In terms of a product's [life cycle emissions](../information/lifecycle), this refers to the operational emissions associated with end-user devices (hardware not owned by the organisation).
-[Read more about operational carbon emissions.](../information/lifecycle/operational)
+In terms of a product's [life cycle emissions](../information/lifecycle), this refers to the usage emissions associated with end-user devices (hardware not owned by the organisation).
+[Read more about usage carbon emissions.](../information/lifecycle/usage)

 {% include linkedHeading.html heading="Network Data Transfer" level=2 %}